 There is an opportunity for some students, where suitable, to achieve a BTEC Level 1 in Introduction to the Hospitality Industry (award/certificate).
 However, all students will achieve a portfolio of work experience, including picture evidence and references about their skills in this area.

-- Unit 8 Customer Service in the Hospitality Industry
+Unit 10: Delivering Customer Service in Hospitality and Tourism

 When pupils complete the Hospitality course they feel equipped in a variety of different Hospitality skills and they will have a greater understanding of job opportunities within the industry.